e3o8o/triggerr/docs/02_architecture/04_MULTI_CHAIN_EXPANSION_STRATEGY.md

 Our strategy is predicated on a crucial understanding: **supporting a new, non-native blockchain requires us to replicate the on-chain business logic (escrow, delegation) that is provided out-of-the-box by the PayGo network.** This involves developing, deploying, and maintaining our own set of smart contracts for each new ecosystem we enter.

-This document details the on-chain requirements and the corresponding off-chain "adapter" implementation needed for each target blockchain.
+This document details the on-chain requirements and the corresponding off-chain "adapter" implementation needed for each target blockchain, while considering the regulatory advantages of our Nevada-based entity structure.

 ---